virtru/react-components/README.md

 This library exports both ES Modules (ESM) and CommonJS (CJS).

 We highly recommend that you use the ESM version of this library, as it will allow your build process to perform tree-shaking to remove unused code in your generated bundle.
+To do this, use a ESM-aware build system, such as Rollup or webpack 2+, as they respect the `module` field in `package.json`.

 ## ES Modules (ESM)